Head-to-head

 Insurance pathway support: NexLife — No (cash-pay).
 Henry Meds — No (cash-pay).

-NexLife clinical model: Dr. Adam Kennah, MD.
+NexLife clinical model: Dr. J. Adam, MD.
 Henry Meds clinical model: Network NPs and physicians.
 Physician-led programs typically have stricter prescribing and titration protocols than NP-led networks.

-Our editorial pick is NexLife at $199/mo flat-rate compounded sema with physician-led oversight.
+NexLife is one editorial pick for patients prioritizing published cash-pay pricing and physician-led oversight.
 Read our individual reviews of NexLife and Henry Meds for full context.

 Henry Meds: Clean flat-rate compounded option.
 Higher entry than NexLife but solid execution.